wonderlic/swagger-validation/docs/md/DOCUMENTATION.md

 - param `Object` - The Swagger param that was created for this operation
 - req `Object` - The request that this is validating
 - \[models\] `Object` - Optionally, the models that are defined as part of this Swagger API definition
+- validationObj `Object` - The validation object that is defined as part of this Swagger API definition

 **Returns**: `Array` - An empty Array if the <tt>value</tt> was "nothing" and not required, else an arraycontaining an object with either an error property (which contains an Array of Error objects)or a value property that contains the value, parsed successfully if validation knows how, else the value unmodified.
 <a name="Validation.Validate_Parameter"></a>